Country Living in a Cariboo Valley

 By Annie

 Whether you grow your own vegetables or take advantage of farmers markets, you need a way to preserve and store that food for several months.
-Here’s 4 ways to preserve and store food.
+Here are 4 ways to preserve and store food.

 (Want a complete list of all of our preserving articles?
 They’re right here)